 The GMOS were built by a collaboration of the Astronomy Technology Centre at the ROE, the University of Durham in the UK and the Herzberg Institute of Astrophysics in Canada.
 GMOS-N was delivered in July 2001 with GMOS-S following in December 2002.

 The Instrument Scientists for GMOS are German Gimeno (GMOS-S) and Julia Scharwächter (GMOS-N).

 New Red-Sensitive CCDs manufactured by Hamamatsu Photonics were installed at GMOS-S in June 2014; more information regarding these CCDs is available on the GMOS-S Array (Hamamatsu) webpages.
-The GMOS-N array features the deep depletion devices from e2v: more information about it can be found on the GMOS-N Array (e2v DD) webpages.
+The GMOS-N e2v deep depletion devices were replaced by Hamamatsu CCDs in February 2017.
+The commissioning of the new GMOS-N detector array is ongoing and the web pages are being updated.
 See the Status and Availability webpage for more details on the Hamamatsu project.

 In order to allow observers to take advantage of the wavelength regime opened up by the new detectors, we have installed two new filters (Z and Y) for imaging and band limited spectroscopy in the far red at both GMOS.
 These new filters are available now.
 See the GMOS filters webpage for more details.